somebloke1/chroma_mcp_server/docs/api_reference.md

 This document provides detailed information about the tools available in the Chroma MCP Server.

+> **Note**: The Chroma MCP Server has been optimized with minimal dependencies.
+For full functionality including embedding models, install with `pip install chroma-mcp-server[full]`.

 ## Tool Categories

 The Chroma MCP Server provides 15 tools across three categories: